ebd622/fe-samples/routing/README.md

 Guard is a functionality which is executed before a route is loaded or once you want to leave a route.
 We can use *CanActivate* guard to define whether a route can be activated or not.

 ### L147 Protecting routes with canActivate
 Let's add [auth-guard.service.ts](https://github.com/ebd622/fe-samples/blob/master/routing/src/app/auth-guard.service.ts) which implements `CanActivate` interface.
+The interface has a method `canActivate` which has to be implemented.